GoogleCloudPlatform/java-docs-samples/managed_vms/async-rest/README.md

 - Install the Cloud SDK `app-engine-java` component.
 - Authenticate wth the gcloud SDK: gcloud auth login.
 - Install [Maven](http://maven.apache.org/download.cgi) if you haven't already.

 ## Providing your Google Places API key ##

-You will need to edit the pom.xml file and replace YOUR_PLACES_APP_KEY with the value of your key:
+To run locally, you need to edit the pom.xml file and replace YOUR_PLACES_APP_KEY with the value of your key:

     <places.appkey>YOUR_PLACES_APP_KEY</places.appkey>

-You then have several options of how to run it:
+To deploy to gcloud, you need to edit the src/main/appengine/app.yaml file and replace YOUR_PLACES_APP_KEY with the value of your key:

+    PLACES_APPKEY: 'YOUR_PLACES_APP_KEY'

 ## Running locally without the AppEngine environment ##

 The application does not use any AppEngine specific services, so you can run it simply on your local machine by doing: